jmcmenamy/Personal_Website/README.md

 While developing, here are terminal commands I frequently used:

-SSH into Athena: ssh josiahmc@athena.dialup.mit.edu
+SSH into Athena: ssh kerb@athena.dialup.mit.edu

-Copy file from local to Athena: scp /Users/josiahmcmenamy/MIT_Website/filename josiahmc@athena.dialup.mit.edu:www/filename
+Copy file from local to Athena: scp /Users/josiahmcmenamy/MIT_Website/filename kerb@athena.dialup.mit.edu:www/filename

 In the future I would like to add a reCAPTCHA widget when users click on the email button.
 This would be a good opportunity to learn how that works.